contentful-labs/contentful-importer.rb/README.md

 organization_od: organization_id
 ```

-**Your Contentful oauth access token can be created using the [Contentful Management API - documentation](https://www.contentful.com/developers/documentation/content-management-api/#getting-started)**
+**A Contentful OAuth access token can be created using the [Contentful Management API - documentation](https://www.contentful.com/developers/documentation/content-management-api/#getting-started)**

 The Contentful organization id can be found in your account settings.